 A Quick Note on Safety Guidelines

 Many breweries remain temporarily closed or are exclusively offering to-go services.
 Others are offering outdoor services to keep visitors and employees safe.
+Establishments that are offering indoor services may require all guests to be partially or fully vaccinated for Covid-19.
+Each member of your group may need to provide a valid ID and a hard copy of vaccination proof upon arrival.
 Before you plan your group tour of Manhattan’s breweries, you’ll want to review hours and safety guidelines for each establishment.

 Torch and Crown Brewing Company

 Address: 12 Vandam St, New York, NY 10013

 Torch and Crown is a laid-back brewery and restaurant located in the hip South Village neighborhood of Manhattan.
 Although the beer offering is small, the brews are good and the food is even better.
 Pair the fruity Almost Famous hazy IPA with bites like homemade double cheeseburgers or grab a house-cured salmon plate with the easy-drinking Tenement pilsner.

 The brewery has indoor and outdoor seating options for groups, as well as reservations and private event space rentals.
 Torch and Crown does not generally offer formal tours of the brewery.

 McSorley’s Old Ale House

 Address: 15 E 7th St, New York, NY 10003

 This famous East Village ale house has been a local watering hole and gathering spot for over a century.
 The historic Irish ale house got its start in 1854 serving up one beer, and one beer only—McSorley’s Ale.
 McSorley’s has seen many famous guests through its years, including Abraham Lincoln, E. E. Cummings, and LeRoi Jones.